-Our stockholders may be subject to substantial dilution by exercises of outstanding options and warrants and by the future issuance of common stock to the former stockholders of Aquarius pursuant to the terms of the merger agreement.
+Our stockholders may be subject to substantial dilution by exercises of outstanding options and warrants, conversion of our outstanding Series A Preferred Stock and by the future issuance of common stock to the former stockholders of Matinas Nanotechnologies pursuant to the terms of the merger agreement.

-As of December 31, 2015, we had outstanding options to purchase an aggregate of 6,093,000 shares of our common stock at a weighted average exercise price of \$0.93 per share and warrants to purchase an aggregate of 39,250,000 shares of our common stock at a weighted average exercise price of \$1.18 per share.
-The exercise of such outstanding options and warrants will result in dilution of the value of our shares.
-In addition, pursuant to the terms of the merger agreement with Aquarius Biotechnologies, Inc., we will be required to issue up to an additional 3,000,000 shares of our common stock upon the achievement of certain milestones.
+As of September 30, 2016, we had outstanding options to purchase an aggregate of 8,320,694 shares of our common stock at a weighted average exercise price of \$0.85 per share and outstanding warrants to purchase an aggregate of 40,517,500 shares of our common stock at a weighted average exercise price of \$1.16 per share and outstanding shares of Series A Preferred Stock which are convertible into 16,000,000 shares of our common stock.
+The conversion of our Series A Preferred Stock and exercise of such outstanding options and warrants will result in dilution of the value of our shares.
+In addition, pursuant to the terms of the merger agreement with.Matinas Nanotechnologies, we will be required to issue up to an additional 3,000,000 shares of our common stock upon the achievement of certain milestones.
 The milestone consideration consists of (i) 1,500,000 shares issuable upon the dosing of the first patient in a phase III trial sponsored by us for a product utilizing the cochleate delivery technology and (ii) 1,500,000 shares issuable upon FDA approval of the first NDA submitted by us for a product utilizing the cochleate delivery technology.